-Since the Citizens United vs. Federal Election Commission that allowed unlimited private donations to political campaigns, the Koch brothers have faded into the mainstream media’s light now and then.
+Since the Citizens United vs. Federal Election Commission ruling in 2010 that allowed unlimited private donations to political campaigns, the Koch brothers have faded into the mainstream media’s light now and then.
 The Koch brothers, David and Charles, are business moguls with a net worth of nearly 50 billion dollars each.
 That is an incredible amount of money, and the brothers do well to make more and spend more.
 As many people know, David and Charles spend a lot of money on political movements.
 Whether it be political action committees for candidates or ideological watchdog groups, the Koch brothers can be expected to have their hands in the cookie jar of many.

 In the past week, two big news stories from the press seemed unrelated: the sale of Time magazine to Meredith Corporation and the failed Project Veritas sting.
-Project Veritas, a right-wing organization that aims to uncover bias within the mainstream media, was when the Washington Post uncovered a long-planned Veritas operation against the Post.
+Project Veritas, a right-wing organization that aims to uncover bias within the mainstream media, was embarrassed on the national stage last week when the Washington Post uncovered a long-planned Veritas operation against the Post.
 The sting by Veritas involved an employee of theirs posing to Post reporters as an Alabama resident, with false accusations against Roy Moore.
 The gambit, according to the Post, was to bait the reporters into revealing a partisan agenda against Moore and Alabama Republicans.
 Not only did the Post refuse to give in, but they also released an investigative story about the shady and unethical journalism that Project Veritas practices.